thomaspink/fire.js/README.md

 Added addClass, removeClass, and hasClass to DOM Elements

 ### Version 0.3
-Support for getElementsByClassName in all Browsers Usage of native function if supported, else (IE8 and below) use Polyfill
+Support for getElementsByClassName in all Browsers!
+Using native function if supported, else (IE8 and below) use Polyfill.

 ### Version 0.2:
 Override basic selector functions (getElementById, getElementsByTagName)